-This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher/AHT Inclusion as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
+This is usually provided via an Education, Health and Care Plan (EHCP).
+This means your child will have been identified by the class teacher and SENCO as needing a particularly high level of individual or small group teaching for more than 17 units, which cannot be provided from the budget available to the school.